NREL/GEOPHIRES-X/README.rst

 Editable Installation (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An editable installation is recommended for users who want to run GEOPHIRES-X locally, view its python files in an IDE or text editor, and potentially create their own extensions as described in `How to extend GEOPHIRES-X <docs/How-to-extend-GEOPHIRES-X.md#how-to-extend-geophires-x>`__.
+An editable installation is recommended for most users.
+It will allow you to run GEOPHIRES-X locally, view its python files in an IDE or text editor, and create your own extensions as described in `How to extend GEOPHIRES-X <docs/How-to-extend-GEOPHIRES-X.md#how-to-extend-geophires-x>`__.

 Prerequisites: